 Not by chance, Apple’s retail stores are typically located at high-traffic locations in quality shopping malls and urban shopping districts.
 The aim is to create as much visibility independently from sales.

 I’m not saying sales are not significant.
-The main point is that Apple can leverage its stores to have control of its branding strategy, thus the way consumers perceive the overall company.
+The main point is that Apple can leverage its stores to have control of its branding strategy.
+Thus, the way consumers perceive the overall company.

 If it is easy to assume that most of Apple’s revenues are coming from its direct channels, Apple employs a variety of indirect distribution channels that comprise:

-- third-party cellular network carriers
+- Third-party cellular network carriers.

-- wholesalers, retailers
+- wholesalers, retailers.

-- and resellers
+- and resellers.

 Stores as Marketing and cognitive gaps

-The main takeaway is that often companies engage in direct distribution strategies which are quite expensive and not necessarily tied to just revenue generation.
+The main takeaway is that companies often engage in direct distribution strategies, which are quite expensive and not necessarily tied to just revenue generation.

-Those stores often are architectural masterpieces, which want to capture the collective imaginary of people around the world, even though most of its sales happen via indirect distribution channels.
+Those stores often are architectural masterpieces that want to capture the collective imagination of people worldwide, even though most of its sales happen via indirect distribution channels.

 Indeed, whereas in 2018, indirect distribution contributed to 71% of the sales, by 2022, that number decreased to 62%.